The following is a list of Frequently Asked Questions about Ebooks.

 Definitely not!
-All of our eBooks can be read using a web browser.
-However, the benefits of downloading an eBook are:
+All of our Ebooks can be read using a web browser.

-Many of the eBooks on the EBSCOhost and ebrary platforms are available for downloading onto most tablets, eReaders, and other mobile devices.
-See the device-specific sections of this guide for detailed instructions on downloading eBooks onto that particular device.
-You can also download eBooks onto your eReader or mobile device from other platforms that enable you to download content as a PDF.
+Many of the eBooks on the EBSCOhost and Proquest Ebook Central (formerly ebrary) platforms are available for downloading onto most phones, tablets, and other mobile devices.
+Specific details on how to download from these two platforms is available from the EBSCO and Proquest sites.
+You can also download eBooks onto your mobile device from other platforms that enable you to download content as a PDF.

-Some eBooks and eJournals will allow you to download a PDF of one page, chapter, or article at a time.
-Generally, if you see that a downloadable PDF is available, you can transfer that PDF to most eReaders, including Kindle, iPads, and NOOK.
-To find out how, see the answer for "How do I transfer a PDF file from my computer to an eReader or mobile device?"
+Some Ebooks and e-journals will allow you to download a PDF of one page, chapter, or article at a time.
+Generally, if you see that a downloadable PDF is available, you can transfer that PDF to most mobile devices.
+To find out how, see the answer for "How do I transfer a PDF file from my computer to a mobile device?"

 In addition, there are a few ways to get free books for your device:

-The steps for transferring a PDF from your computer to your eReader are different for each device.
-Here are a few guides that can help you transfer PDFs to major eReaders:
+The steps for transferring a PDF from your computer to your phone or tablet are different for each device.
+Here are a few guides that can help you transfer PDFs:

 The eBook is placed in the Holds area of your My EBSCOhost Folder when it becomes available.
-You are notified via the email address you provided and have two days to download the eBook before it becomes available for anyone to check out.
+You are notified via the email address you provided and have 3 (three) days to download the eBook before it becomes available for anyone to check out.

-We currently don't offer access to audio eBooks, but there are a few other options available:
+We currently don't offer access to downloadable audiobooks, but there are a few other options available:

 Adobe DRM is a digital rights management (DRM) system created by Adobe.
 A digital rights management system limits the amount of copying, printing, and sharing of eBooks (and other online content like music and video games).
 Adobe DRM may also be called Adept, ADE, Adobe Digital Editions, or Adobe Reader Mobile.
 Kindle is one of the only eReaders that is not compatible with Adobe DRM; a list of devices that are is available here.